Press Release: iDE leverages local connections to support Mozambique relief efforts - 22 March 2019

 iDE’s work increasing rural people’s incomes through innovative agriculture practices has been interrupted by the devastation. iDE’s extensive networks of farmers, local businesses, and field teams put them in a good position to play an immediate role in connecting people to the support and resources they need.

-iDE and its network of donors and partners, including the Swedish Embassy in Mozambique, Swiss International Development Cooperation Agency, ECLT, and Opportunity International, are working together to address both immediate needs and a plan for long-term recovery.
+iDE and its network of donors and partners, including the Swedish Embassy in Mozambique, the Embassy of Switzerland, ECLT, and Opportunity International, are working together to address both immediate needs and a plan for long-term recovery.
 In the coming weeks, iDE staff is planning to work with the farmers in the areas most affected to assess the damage and formulate a plan for rebuilding and revitalizing farms and livelihoods.

 Founded by life entrepreneur Paul Polak in 1982, iDE uses the power of business to solve poverty.
 Working in agriculture; water, sanitation, and hygiene; and access to finance, iDE creates opportunities for low-income people to form businesses and support market solutions that bring transformational products and services to people living on less than $2 per day.